|

 others were Ron Paul, John Hostettler, Amory Houghton,

 Jim Leach, and Connie Morella.)
+"The vote, Duncan says as

 we chat in his Capitol Hill office, was ‘a tough one for me.
 I have a very